- Your safety, Our no 1 priority

 After another few hours of trekking, you'll arrive at Dingboche, where you'll be spending the night.

 After a strenuous few days of continuous climbing, your body is likely ready for a rest.
 Luckily, you'll have the whole day in Dingboche to relax and up for an acclimatization hike.

 Head up to higher elevations along upper Dingboche, where you'll find a more traditional feel than the lower, trekker-oriented part of town, which is mostly made up of guesthouses and tea lodges.
 If you're up for a small day hike, you can head to an old Buddhist hermitage, known as Nangar Dzong.
 There's also a peak along the ridgeline called Dolma Ri which you can easily reach on foot.
 There, you'll find strings of bright prayer flags and a scenic viewpoint.

 Today It’s an easy day!
 After the guesthouses on the top of Dingbuche village, the trail continues between the hills towards the herding area of Yaks.
-The view if Island peak, Ama Dablam and surrounding is truly breathtaking.
+The view of the Island peak, Ama Dablam, and surrounding is truly breathtaking.
 The hidden geography of Chukhung village lies around 3 hours walk from Dingboche. until you are on the top of the Chukung ridge it stays hidden.